DavisPL-Teaching/189c/review/study_guide.md

     + Specifications beyond the scope of pre/postconditions
     + What a test passing means in Hypothesis

-## Module 2: Z3 and Satisfiability
+## Lecture 2: Z3 and Satisfiability

 - Satisfiability
   + what is satisfiability?